Tommy Mottola: Sony/Columbia

-In 1988, Mottola was hired by Sony Music Entertainment (then known as CBS Records) by Walter Yetnikoff to run its U.S. operations.
+In 1988, Mottola was hired by Sony Music Entertainment (then known as CBS Records) by Walter Yetnikoff to run its United States operations.
 In 1990, he succeeded Yetnikoff as chairman and CEO of the newly renamed Sony Music.
 During his tenure, Sony Music expanded its operations to over 60 countries and became the first major music company to offer digital downloads commercially.
 By 2000, Sony Music's annual revenue exceeded $6 billion.

-Mottola is widely recognized for signing and promoting artists such as Mariah Carey, Celine Dion, Jennifer Lopez, Gloria Estefan, CoCo Lee, Jessica Simpson, Destiny's Child, the Dixie Chicks, and Shakira.
-He also oversaw the release of digitally remastered compact discs of classic recordings by artists including Barbra Streisand, Bruce Springsteen, Billy Joel, Andy Williams, and Pink Floyd.

-Mottola also worked closely with Michael Jackson during the production and promotion of Jackson's Dangerous album.
+Mottola signed and promoted the artists Mariah Carey, Celine Dion, Jennifer Lopez, Gloria Estefan, CoCo Lee, Jessica Simpson, Destiny's Child, the Dixie Chicks, and Shakira.
+He also oversaw the release of digitally remastered compact discs of recordings by artists including Barbra Streisand, Bruce Springsteen, Billy Joel, Andy Williams, and Pink Floyd.
+Mottola also worked with Michael Jackson during the production and promotion of Jackson's Dangerous album.
 However, their professional relationship deteriorated during the promotion of Jackson's 2001 album Invincible.
-Jackson publicly accused Mottola of exploitative practices and labeled him a "racist who exploited black talent."
-Jackson further alleged that "recording companies really, really do conspire against the artists."
+Jackson accused Mottola of exploitative practices and labeled him a "racist who exploited black talent."

 After Sony

 Mottola served as the head of Sony Music Entertainment until January 2003.
 Following his departure, he established a new entertainment company encompassing recorded music, television production, theater, fashion, and branding management.
 The company was involved in reviving and managing the careers of artists such as Marc Anthony and Lindsay Lohan.
-Later, Mottola expanded his roster to include artists such as Cassie Ventura and Mika.
+Later, Mottola expanded his roster to include the artists Cassie Ventura and Mika.

-In a joint venture with Universal Music Group, Mottola revived the iconic Casablanca Records.
-Under this venture, he signed artists including Lindsay Lohan and Mika.
+In a joint venture with Universal Music Group, Mottola revived Casablanca Records.
+Under this venture, he signed artists Lindsay Lohan and Mika.

-In January 2013, Mottola published his memoir, Hitmaker: The Man and His Music, co-written with Cal Fussman.
-The book offers insights into his career, the music industry, and his relationships with artists.

-Mottola Media Group

 After leaving Sony in 2003, Mottola founded Mottola Media Group, which has produced various projects across theater, television, and music.
-Among its notable productions is the musical adaptation of Chazz Palminteri's A Bronx Tale.
+Among its productions is the musical adaptation of Chazz Palminteri's A Bronx Tale.
 Palminteri credited Mottola with realizing the project and bringing it to fruition, stating that Mottola "put the musical on his back" while partnering with Dodger Properties.
 The production premiered on Broadway in December 2016 and ran until August 5, 2018.
 A national tour commenced in October 2018 at the Pantages Theatre in Los Angeles.